 I am enormously proud to have played, in a very small way, a part in continuing the fight for early years provision over 20 years on.
 When I became shadow Children’s Minister, Tessa’s personal support, advice and guidance were invaluable in helping me fight to protect the legacy she had built.
 I remember one particular conversation when she said that she had told her officials that she wanted to walk into a Sure Start children’s centre and be able to smell the babies, so she would know the centres were being used and that lives were being changed.

-Tessa’s optimism and ambition has affected us all over the years, especially in the run-up to, and in the aftermath of, the 2012 London Olympics, which, as we heard in detail, she secured as Secretary of State for Culture, Media and Sport.
+Tessa’s optimism and ambition have affected us all over the years, especially in the run-up to, and in the aftermath of, the 2012 London Olympics, which, as we heard in detail, she secured as Secretary of State for Culture, Media and Sport.
 Even since her diagnosis, Tessa continues to inspire us all with her hard work and determination.
 I wish her all the love in the world, and I really look forward to joining her a little later with her friends and family for a get-together.

 As Tessa said in the other place: